 What is this?

 The pelvis is the bones that your spine rests on at the top and your hips come from at the sides.
 It is made of 3 bones which are held together by ligaments.
 There are many muscles which attach into these three bones.
-Pain in the pelvis, originating from the joints at the back is pelvic girdle pain (PGP) and these joints are called the sacroiliac joints (SIJ).
+Pelvic pain, originating from the joints at the back is pelvic girdle pain (PGP) and these joints are called the sacroiliac joints (SIJ).

 How does this happen?